digi-embedded/connectcore-ble-python/examples/EchoServerSample/readme.txt

     * A ConnectCore device with Bluetooth Low Energy support.
 This support can be either native or through an BLE XBee 3 capable device.
-    * A mobile phone with the RelayConsoleSample mobile application from the `Digi XBee Mobile SDK`.
+    * A mobile phone with the `Digi XBee Mobile` app installed.

   Example setup